Glutamate can make a helpful contribution to nutrition for the elderly by making many foods more appetizing and appealing.

 Under-nutrition in older individuals due to decreased food intake is a serious and growing problem.
-A study, conducted by researchers at Queen's University Belfast, found that adding seasonings and sauces to the meals of older people, resulted in a significant increase of energy, protein and fat intake, with no differences between meals with seasoning and meals with sauce.
+A study investigating nutrition for the elderly, conducted by researchers at Queen’s University Belfast, found that adding seasonings and sauces to the meals of elderly people, resulted in a significant increase of energy, protein and fat intake, with no differences between meals with seasoning and meals with sauce.

 Many of the sauces and seasonings used in this study contained either monosodium glutamate or glutamate-rich ingredients such as sundried tomatoes or mushrooms and were added to a meal consisting of chicken, vegetables and mashed potatoes.

-The results demonstrate that the addition of seasonings and sauces may be beneficial in increasing the food intake of older people as well as promoting overall improvements in nutrition.
+The results demonstrate that the addition of seasonings and sauces may be beneficial in increasing the food intake of older people as well as promoting overall improvements in nutrition for the elderly.
 They are also consistent with a previous study by Susan Schiffman, which showed that the use of the flavour enhancer monosodium glutamate (MSG) in meals for hospital patients resulted in consumption of 10% more calories compared to non-enhanced meals.

 Comparable increases in energy, protein and fat intakes following the addition of seasonings and sauces to an older person’s meal

 Rachael L. Best and Katherine M. Appleton